-Take a break from traditional fettuccine Alfredo and make this easy Chicken Broccoli Alfredo Mac and Cheese for dinner.
+Take a break from traditional fettuccine Alfredo and make this easy Alfredo Mac and Cheese with chicken and broccoli for dinner.
 Ready in 45 minutes with a homemade Alfredo sauce.

 Being able to cook is both a blessing and a curse.